 Waste to energy: Such projects involve the capturing of methane to convert it into energy.
 This allows communities to benefit from energy-efficient stoves and clean water in the same way community projects can too.

-For more information on how we can help you with carbon offsetting, click here.
 Looking for further insights into more sustainable business options?
 You’ll find plenty of information in the resources below:

 And don’t forget, you can always give us a call on 0161 837 3356 to speak to someone from our friendly customer service team.